-Anna Urman is a leading research analyst specializing in government procurement policy and market analysis.
-She supports the US Department of State OSDBU in meeting and exceeding its small and set-aside business goals, assisting vendors, and ensuring regulatory compliance.
+Anna Urman is a Senior Procurement Analyst at the US Department of State Office of Small and Disadvantaged Business Utilization.
+She is a leading research analyst specializing in government procurement policy and market analysis.
+She supports the US Department of State in meeting and exceeding its small and set-aside business goals, assisting vendors, and ensuring regulatory compliance.

 Anna has successfully managed and contributed to custom research efforts for Fortune 50 Corporations, small businesses, and federal agencies.
 The insight gained through Anna’s research enabled her clients to anticipate and stay abreast of regulatory and legislative changes that would affect the government contractor community.